d2l-ai/d2l-en/chapter_generative_adversarial_networks/dcgan.md

 ## Discriminator

-The discriminator is a normal convolutional network network except that it uses a leaky ReLU as its activation function.
+The discriminator is a normal convolutional network except that it uses a leaky ReLU as its activation function.
 Given $\alpha \in[0,1]$, its definition is

 $$\textrm{leaky ReLU}(x) = \begin{cases}x & \text{if}\ x > 0\\ \alpha x &\text{otherwise}\end{cases}.$$